-- Master processor running Linux. - Remote processor running bare-metal firmware.
+- Master processor running Linux. - Remote processor running bare-metal firmware. - Communication interface among the processors.

-It was discovered that open asymmetric multiprocessing (OpenAMP) framework project [14] offers functionality for managing remote processors and communication.
-The OpenAMP was available only for the Xilinx Zynq platform and PetaLinux.
-Both Altera Cyclone V and Xilinx Zynq SoC FPGAs contain the ARM Cortex-A9 processor.
-Decision to port OpenAMP to Altera Cyclone V and to linux-socfpga [10] was made.
+It was discovered that open asymmetric multiprocessing (OpenAMP) framework project [17] offers functionality for managing remote processors and communication.
+The OpenAMP was available only for the Xilinx Zynq hardware platform and PetaLinux software environment.

+Because both Altera Cyclone V and Xilinx Zynq SoC FPGAs contain the ARM Cortex- A9 processor, a decision to port OpenAMP to Altera Cyclone V and to linux-socfpga [13] was made.